nguyenphuminh/cmdweb/README.md

 ### Response body

-And you can modify the response like this:
+You can modify the response like this:
 ```bat
 :: Response body
 set res.body=Hello, World!